larapack/command-validation/readme.md

-# command-validation
+# Laravel Command Validation
 Enable a method for Artisan Commands to validate the output of methods like `ask`.

 ## Installing

-Install using Composer `composer require larapack/command-validation 1.*`.
+Install using composer `composer require larapack/command-validation 1.*`.

 ## Usage